Abortion rights at stake as Florida court weighs DeSantis-backed ban

 By Joseph Ax

-Sept 8 (Reuters) - The future of abortion rights in Florida will be at stake on Friday when the state's highest court hears arguments over whether the Florida constitution protects the right to end pregnancies.
+Sept 8 (Reuters) - Florida Governor Ron DeSantis' administration urged the state's conservative high court on Friday to reverse decades of precedent and find that the state constitution does not protect abortion rights.

-The case before the conservative Florida Supreme Court concerns the state's current ban on most abortions after 15 weeks, which took effect after the U.S. Supreme Court last year overturned a national right to abortion.
+State Solicitor General Henry Whitaker asked the Florida Supreme Court to uphold a ban on most abortion after 15 weeks, which went into effect after the U.S. Supreme Court eliminated a nationwide right to abortion last year.
+If the state court does so, a more stringent six-week ban - one of the strictest in the nation - would automatically take effect a month later.

-The outcome will also determine the fate of a stricter six-week ban, which has been on hold since Governor Ron DeSantis signed it into law in April.
-Under a "trigger" provision, the law would take effect only if the court upholds the 15-week restriction.
+"The Florida constitution does not establish a right to abortion, and the court should overrule its precedents that hold otherwise," Whitaker told the court.

+The plaintiffs, including Planned Parenthood and the American Civil Liberties Union (ACLU), countered that the constitution's guarantee of the right to privacy has always been understood to include abortion since voters approved the language in 1980 - seven years after the U.S. Supreme Court ruled that a nationwide right to abortion was protected by a federal right to privacy in Roe v.
+Wade.

-The case carries significant consequences for abortion access throughout the South.
-Most of Florida's neighboring states have installed even more stringent limits.
+The case heard on Friday carries significant consequences for abortion access throughout the South.
+Most of Florida's neighboring states have installed stringent limits.

 Out-of-state residents accounted for 9% of the 44,475 abortions performed in Florida this year through July, up from 6.1% in 2021 and 8.1% in 2022, when states began imposing new bans following the Supreme Court's decision, according to state data.